-Stacy Lewis is a professional golfer and a star on the LPGA Tour.
-But, this blonde, blue-eyed girl-next-door type is no ordinary golfer.
-She not only amassed an incredible record of achievement during her collegiate and amateur career, but she has done it after overcoming the negative side effects of progressive scoliosis.
+Stacy Lewis is a professional golfer and a star on the LPGA Tour who has not only amassed an incredible record of achievements during her collegiate and amateur career, but she has done it after overcoming the negative side effects of progressive scoliosis.

 Stacy's Scoliosis Diagnosis & Treatment

 At the age of 11, during a school screening exam, it was discovered that she had asymmetry of her back when she bent forward.
 A visit to a pediatric spine deformity specialist and the ensuing x-rays confirmed the diagnosis of scoliosis - an excessive rotational deformity of the spine.
 For 7 ½ years, she wore a back brace for 18 hours a day or more, even while she slept She took it off only to play golf.
 Stacy knew, when she stopped growing, she would be able to shed the back brace, which she did at age 18.
 Unfortunately, once out of the brace, the spine deformity continued to progress to the point where surgery was recommended to prevent further progression of her condition.
 This was nearly devastating to Stacy because just months earlier, she had accepted a golf scholarship to the University of Arkansas.
 Now, she wasn't sure if after surgery, she would be able to play golf at that level again.